Laptop Staff Training – Laptop and iPad Checkout

 - Keyboard shortcut 1: Shift + Ctrl + S .
 Press these keys all at once and the laptop should shutdown.You will see the shutdown scripts running as is turns off.
 Wait till you see it go dark.

 - Keyboard shortcut 2: Press the Windows Key + type XX then hit the enter key.

 - Emergency shutdown: Hold down the power button for 10 seconds, that forces the power to cut off.
 Then you MUST turn it on again and run one of the keyboard shutdown procedures from above.

 If the laptop comes back on from the emergency shutdown and it is still stuck or frozen put a note on it and report it to the tech support office with the online report form.

-Big numbers on the screen are in the same order as the laptops in the cabinet.
+Laptop numbers on the screen are in the same order as the laptops in the cabinet.
 Each numbers’ status is color coded so you and patrons will know immediately if any laptops are available.
 Each laptop number has 2 buttons: Check-in and Check-out.

 Green = Ready to check out